crewAIInc/crewAI/README.md

   description="""Using the insights provided, develop an engaging blog post that highlights the most significant AI advancements.
   Your post should be informative yet accessible, catering to a tech-savvy audience.
-  Make it sound cool, avoid complex words so it doesn't sound like AI.
-  Your final answer MUST be the full blog post of at least 4 paragraphs.""", agent=writer
+  Make it sound cool, avoid complex words so it doesn't sound like AI.""", expected_output="Full blog post of at least 4 paragraphs", agent=writer
 )